 The company perspective in the Exploded View: getting a detailed and comprehensive understanding of the company

 The Exploded View is an effective tool for helping companies navigate an increasingly digital world.
 The model is based on six levels.
 These layers can be broken down into different perspectives and used accordingly – these include the customer, market, company and employee perspectives.
 In this article, we want to shine a brief light on the company perspective.
-You can find a detailed description and useful tools for your digitalisation projects in our free whitepaper.

 The six layers of the Exploded View are able to model each company in detail and with surprising ease.
 Many relevant contexts for the company’s development can be presented and explained.
 The process of considering the company as an integral unit begins with the customer and moves “downwards“, layer by layer, to the data.
 The model is based on the concept defined by Artur Koestler and the ‘holon’ described in detail by Ken Wilber.
 Each element is a part and a whole in equal measure, and the sum of all elements represents a layer.